Table of Contents

 In a world where consumerism is on the rise, consumers are more informed than ever about their preferences for product quality, and customer satisfaction is a key factor in service delivery.
 As a result, a production plant is devoted to satisfying consumer desires.
 Both inbound and outbound logistics play a crucial role in ensuring that satisfaction is sustained.

-Impact of Failed Inbound and Outbound Logistics Activates
+Impact of Failed Inbound and Outbound Logistics Activities

 A company must have the appropriate supplies following the 7 rights of logistics.
 A failed inbound logistics chain could lead to inadequate stocks for production.
 This will ultimately lead to disruptions in the outbound logistics chain.
 A discontinued outbound logistics chain fails to meet the customer demand leading to customer dissatisfaction.